input-output-hk/essential-cardano-content/content/article/your-cardano-onboarding-guide.md

 ### Non-fungible tokens

-Every ADA is the same as another.
-You can trade one ADA for another and get the same value i.e. 1:1; this means that ADA is fungible.
+Every ada is the same as another.
+You can trade one ada for another and get the same value i.e. 1:1; this means that ada is fungible.

 Non-fungible tokens (NFTs), on the other hand, are unique and can carry special information (metadata) that represents digital ownership rights of real-world and digital assets such as a real-estate or a 3D animation.
 Anyone can create their own NFTs on Cardano [natively](https://docs.cardano.org/native-tokens/learn) with minimal work i.e. without needing a smart contract.
 This is a huge difference from the error-prone complexity found on Ethereum, for example.
 This makes Cardano NFTs more secure, cheaper, and faster to transact with.